Alien vs. Predator Central logo

 The Weyland Storm Rifle

-Weyland Storm Rifle
+The Weyland Storm Rifle from Prometheus promotional material

 The Weyland Storm Rifle was a technologically advanced rifle manufactured by Weyland Corp in the 21st century and used heavily by off-world security forces.
 Introduced on September 10, 2024, the Storm Rifle is notable for being the first rifle able to track targets from over 500 kilometers away.
 Although not directly a variant of the Pulse Rifle, it is a precursor to the M41A Pulse Rifle used by the United States Colonial Marine Corps in the 22nd century.
 The weapon had a lot of electronic parts and had reliability problems.
 This information and image were released as promotional material for Prometheus.